skrtdev/prototypes/README.md

 # Prototypes
 > Dinamically add methods to PHP classes

-Using this library you can dinamically add methods to classes, as in the following example:
+Using this library you can dinamcally add methods to classes, as in the following example:
 ```php
 use skrtdev\Prototypes\Prototypeable;